chuan-khuna/study-master-degree-plan/documents/draft/Introduction - Draft.md

 An avid learner in data science and data visualisation with six months experience as a Data Scientist and Machine Learning Engineer who focuses on text data and time series analysis.

-Punctual and fast-learner.

-Provided analysis and visualisation for a strategy team.
-Analysed point of sale data using RFM analysis, cohort analysis and association rule.
-Implemented data scraper for social media platforms.
-Trained a Transformer model for Speech Emotion Recognition and achieved 60% validation accuracy.

 ~~Experienced in spatiotemporal data whilst working on the senior project.~~

----

 "I have an avid interest in data science and data visualisation"